-Children can cope more effectively with a disaster when they feel they understand what is happening and what they can do to help protect themselves, family, and friends.
-Provide basic information to help them understand, without providing unnecessary details that may only alarm them.
+Kids can better cope with a disaster when they feel they understand what is happening and what they can do to help protect themselves, family, and friends.
+Give them basic information to help them understand, without providing unnecessary details that may only alarm them.

-(and adults) do not benefit from graphic details or exposure to disturbing images or sounds.
-In the aftermath of a crisis is a good time to disconnect from all media and sit down together and talk as a family.
+Getting basic information about what happened so that they can understand what is happening in their world can help children.
+But remember, graphic details or disturbing images or sounds may only serve to alarm them.
+In fact, the aftermath of a crisis is a good time to disconnect from all media and sit down together and talk as a family.

 Be sure to ask children what questions or concerns they have.
 Often they have fears based on limited information or because they misunderstood what they were told.
 Reassure children when able to do so, but if their fears are realistic, do not give false reassurance.
 Instead, help them learn how to cope with these feelings.
 See the following articles for more information:

-After a disaster or crisis, children benefit from adults who can help them learn how to cope effectively.
+After a disaster or crisis, help them learn how to cope effectively.
 Although it is not useful for adults to appear overwhelmed by the event, it is helpful for them to share some of their feelings and what they are doing to deal with those feelings.
 Children cannot be expected to cope with troubling feelings if no one models effective coping.
 Allow children to "own" their feelings.

 Let your child know that it is all right to be upset about something bad that happened.
 Use the conversation to take the opportunity to talk about other troubling feelings your child may have.
 A child who feels afraid is afraid, even if adults think the reason for the fear is unnecessary.

-If you feel overwhelmed and/or hopeless, look for some support from other adults before reaching out to your child.
-See the following articles for more information:
+If you feel overwhelmed or hopeless, look for some support from other adults before reaching out to your child.
+See these articles for more information:

 Don't feel obligated to give a reason for what happened.
 Although adults often feel the need to provide a reason for why someone committed such a crime, many times they do not know.
 It is okay to tell your child that you do not know why at this time such a crime, for example, was committed.